Basically all robot learning systems today (December, 2025) are pure

 reconstruct

-arbitrarily many times (and suffer the
+arbitrarily many times (and

 .